NoFap Premature Ejaculation: Can NoFap Help With PE?

 Vilazodone (Viibryd®)

-Sildenafil (popularly known by the brand name Viagra®) is another medication that might help treat PE.
-A study revealed that it may improve IELT, boost sexual satisfaction, decrease PE severity and increase the frequency of sexual activity.
+Sildenafil (popularly known by the brand name Viagra®) is another medication that might help treat PE and can be prescribed off-label for that purpose.
+A study revealed that it may:

 This is another drug without official approval from the FDA (U.S. Food and Drug Administration) to treat premature ejaculation specifically.
-But research shows that it can be effective in relieving symptoms.
+While it’s approved to treat erectile dysfunction, research shows it can be effective in relieving symptoms.

-If the non-medical treatment options for premature ejaculation aren’t working for you, speak with your healthcare provider about the potential benefits of antidepressants.
+If the non-medical treatment options for premature ejaculation aren’t working for you, get medical advice from a mental health professional or another healthcare provider about the potential benefits of antidepressants or ED medication.

 There’s nothing wrong with watching porn online in moderation.
-But if you believe you’re facing porn addiction, it’s best to avoid the PMO NoFap movement and seek professional help.
+But if you believe you’re facing porn addiction, it’s best to bypass the PMO NoFap movement and seek professional help.

-We can also safely say that the NoFap movement isn’t a good way to treat premature ejaculation.
+Are there NoFap premature ejaculation benefits?
+We can safely say that the NoFap movement isn’t a good way to treat premature ejaculation.

 If you’re dealing with PE symptoms or another form of sexual dysfunction, try other methods to delay ejaculation and improve your sex life.
-There are plenty of over-the-counter and prescription medications you can try to enhance sexual performance.
+There are over-the-counter (like desensitising wipes) and prescription medications you can try to enhance sexual performance.

 Considering joining the NoFap movement because you think excessive masturbation is affecting your daily life?
 We’re not here to talk you out of it — but don’t say we didn’t warn you.